 MEET THE ARTIST!

 Who is BNW Art?
-Well, they are a small team of two fun creative minds based in Baltimore, MD: Britnie (The Artist and founder) and her assistant, who helps with some promotional content.
-Leaway (originally spelled leeway) was simply a fun play on words, meaning, "freedom" to create just about anything.
-A variety of unique original art is offered including fluid paintings, abstract art, oil paintings, drawings, custom logo designs, t-shirt designs, beaded jewelry, darkroom photography, flyers, and a variety of other services.
-Please keep in mind that profanity and hurtful requests are not accepted (positive vibes are all welcome).
+BNW Art was founded by Britnie Walston, a versatile artist who specializes in a variety of art mediums.
+She offers a diverse range of unique custom and original art including fluid paintings, abstract art, oil paintings, drawings, custom logo designs, t-shirt designs, beaded jewelry, darkroom photography, flyers, and a variety of other services.
 There's a plethora of knowledge to share.
 If you like the work, feel free to contact or follow BNW Art on Instagram, Facebook, and Twitter to keep up with the latest art and updates!
 If something in your heart tells you to purchase work, feel free to do that too!

 “Art enables us to find ourselves and lose ourselves at the same time.”